yzfvroom/AgilityUA/lab3.rst

 it to demonstrate Kerberos to SAML functionality.
 Navigate to Access, Profiles, Access Profiles and click on the Copy link to the far right of the **idp.acme.com-policy**.
 Name the policy **Kerberos_SAML**

-From the Jump Host open a command prompt and type "mmc".
+From the Jump Host open a command prompt and type "mmc", then click File, click Add/Remove Snap-In, click on Active Directory Users and Computer, click the Add button, and click OK.
 This will launch the Active Directory Management console.
-Click on Active Directory Users and Computers.
+Now click on the right arrow next to Active Directory Users and Computers, then click on the **f5lab.local** Active
+Directory Domain.
+Right click the **f5lab.local** and drop down menu will display.
+Click on New User.

 #.
-Create a new user in Active Directory with the follow attributes:
+Create a new Active Directory User Account with the follow attributes:

 #.
 The Active Directory account should be name "kerbsso".